-An ordained minister, Gilliard has served in pastoral ministry in Atlanta, Chicago, and Oakland.
-He earned a bachelor’s degree in African American Studies and History from Georgia State University and a master’s degree in History from East Tennessee State University, with an emphasis on race, gender, and class in the United States.
-Dominique earned a Master of Divinity degree from North Park Seminary, where he currently serves as an adjunct professor teaching courses in the fields of Christian ethics, theology, missiology, and reconciliation.
+Gilliard double majored in History and African American Studies at Georgia State University.
+He then earned a master’s degree in history from East Tennessee State University, with an emphasis on race, gender, and class in the United States.
+Gilliard then earned an MDiv from North Park Theological Seminary, where he currently serves as an adjunct professor teaching courses in the fields of Christian ethics, theology, missiology, and reconciliation.